firmannf/recon/REQUIREMENT.md

 ```

 ```
-GIVEN a file path with non CSV ectention
+GIVEN a file path with non CSV extension
 WHEN the system attempts to open the file
 THEN the system should not proceed with reconciliation
     AND the system should display a clear error message